How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 A stainless steel platter containing a serving of white rice in the center, surrounded by small bowls of different Indian side dishes including a salad, mixed eggplant curry, dal, and chutney.
 The platter is set on a wooden table with a menu and napkin nearby.
 Aashirwad is a great restaurant to visit during your 2 days in Kanazawa.

-If you’re a foodie, checkout this highly-rated private food tour.
-During these three hours you will dive deeper into Kanazawa’s history and culture through food, taste 6 Kanazawa delicacies, try some Omicho market foods and more.
-Book your spot before it sells out!
+If you’re a foodie, check out this highly-rated private food tour.
+Over three hours, you will dive deeper into Kanazawa’s history and culture through various dishes, taste 6 Kanazawa delicacies, try some Omicho market foods, and more.

 Nagamachi Samurai District